+Who would suit this level of hearing aid?
 Hearing aids considered to be “advanced” are those that are just one technological step down from the very top.
 These aids provide more than enough help for most people, even those with active social lives who find themselves in complex and noisy listening environments whether in business meetings, social gatherings, outside or indoors.

-For comparison, advanced range hearing aids are often known as a “Gold”, “Best” or “Social” by other companies.
+For comparison, advanced range hearing aids are often known as “Gold”, “Best” or “Social” by other companies.

 £1,595 – £1695